wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 <img src="./Diagrams/Overall/overallClass.png" width="800" alt="overallClass.png">
 <br>
-On a high level, whenever `Wiagi` is started, it will load `SpendingList` and `IncomeList` from `Storage` if it exists, else, new lists would be created.
+On a high level, whenever `Wiagi` is started,
+It will load `SpendingList` and `IncomeList` from `Storage` if they exist, else, new lists would be created.
+It will also load the hashed password from `Storage` if it exists, else it will prompt the user to create a new account.
+The hashed password is checked against the user's password input for verification.
-`Wiagi` then takes in user input via the `UI` class, then parse and executes the command through the `Parser` class.
+`Wiagi` then takes in user input via the `Ui` class, then parse and executes the command through the `Parser` class.
-The related output is printed through the `UI` class.
+The related output is printed through the `Ui` class.
 Now let's delve deeper into some of these classes used for the program below

 ## Data Types and Structures